thirdweb-dev/contracts/docs/DropERC721.md

-*Returns the  mint condition for a given tokenId, at the given index.*
+*Returns the claim condition at the given uid.*

 #### Parameters